deltaswapio/deltaswap/cosmwasm/deployment/terra2/README.md

 ```

 This will write to the `token-bridge-upgrade-59614.prototxt` file, which can
-now be shared with the guardians to vote on.
+now be shared with the phylaxs to vote on.

-Once the guardians have reached quorum, the VAA may be submitted from any
+Once the phylaxs have reached quorum, the VAA may be submitted from any
 funded wallet: TODO - make this easier and more unified

 ```sh